An Unhealthy Gut Makes You Ill.

 Abdominal Bloating, Wind, Irregular Bowels

 Millions of people are estimated to have gut health problems – in the U.S. alone up to 50 million.
-Often not severe enough to warrant a doctor’s visit, too many people tolerate symptoms that could easily be helped.
+Often not severe enough to warrant a doctor’s visit, or not realizing these issues can be resolved, too many people tolerate symptoms that could easily be helped.

-When you are not digesting and absorbing food properly, all kinds of problems can arise, leading to symptoms such as tiredness to some serious illnesses.
+When you are not digesting and absorbing food properly, all kinds of problems can arise, leading to symptoms such as tiredness, and even some very serious illnesses.

 Acid Reflux, Heartburn, Indigestion